 - Sometimes personal information appears in a story, comment, or narrative.
 Just like the rest of the Internet, we do not pre-screen content but can remove it on a case-by-case basis upon request.
 We can only systematically protect content that is entered into fields where sensitive content is supposed to be contained.
 If you include your phone number in the text of a story, it will remain there, but if you enter it in a form where we ask for your phone number, it will be hidden.

 - We don't sell or share your personal or organizational details beyond the Site or partners of the site who access it using our API.
 Nobody will contact you except in direct relationship with your activities on this Site.
+This may include email reminders to update relationships or requests to fill a feedback survey for a Pando map of which you are registered.
+You will always have the option to unsubscribe from these communications.

 - Collaborative data: We store your content and use it as part of large anonymized benchmarking data sets that benefit you and others as a group.